theparanoidtimes/mailboxtaskexecutor/README.md

 Version: 0.2.

-*tabellarium* executes task against e-mail messages in one mailbox folder.
+*tabellarium* executes tasks against e-mail messages in one mailbox folder.

 Current API supports three methods which are implemented for IMAP protocol in `ImapMailboxFolderTaskExecutor`.
 Each task is done only in